-- Feeding deer near neighborhoods and roadways increases the risk of deer-vehicle collisions.
+- Feeding deer near neighborhoods and roadways increases the risk of vehicle collisions and other human/wildlife conflicts.

 - Annual migration patterns to wintering areas may be disrupted if the deer are enticed to remain at a feeding area.

-Deer can become trapped and injured by falling into window wells.
-Once in a well, deer may crash through the glass and do damage to the home in their efforts to escape.
-To prevent this, cover window wells with commercially available grates, bubbles, fencing or build a cover using quarter inch hardware cloth or wire.
+- Deer can become trapped and injured by falling into window wells.
+Once in a well, deer may crash through the glass and do damage to themselves and your home in their efforts to escape.
+To prevent this, cover window wells with commercially available grates, bubbles, fencing or build a cover using quarter-inch hardware cloth or wire.

-- SLOW DOWN while driving through deer habitats, especially at dawn and dusk and during the spring and winter months when deer are migrating.
+- Slow down while driving through deer habitats, especially at dawn and dusk and during the spring and winter months when they are migrating.

 - Pay attention to wildlife crossing warning signs.

 - Watch for movement along the roadway.
 If you see one deer, there will likely be more.

 While deer are not predators, they are still wild animals.
 It is especially dangerous when mule deer and other wild animals become habituated to urban environments or lose their fear of people.
 Some things to keep in mind: